TheRoddyWMS/Roddy/docs/installationGuide.rst

 Installation guide
 ==================

-There are several minor versions of Roddy.
-They can be downloaded and installed in the same directory.
+There are several minor versions of Roddy, which can be downloaded and installed in the same directory.
 Minor versions mark changes in the Roddy API.
-This may or may not lead to incompatibilies of Roddy and Roddy plugins.
+Usually Roddy plugins are only compatible to a specific minor version.
 Installations for the different versions differ a bit, so we list all versions here.

-Roddy uses Groovy, however, Groovy is a bit slow to start.
-So Roddy 2.4+ supports GroovyServ, which can be used by you to speed things up.
-Roddy will try to install `GroovyServ`_ on its own.
-However, if that fails, you can still try to set it up on your own.
-If it still does not work, you can also disable it.

 Premises
 --------